bunnymatic/ruby-sorting-playtime/README.md

 # Exercises

-Update the sort function so it does what you want
+Build a new sort function that falls back to login when appropriate